21 Plants That Repel Ticks: Fresh Smells We Love & Ticks Hate!

 Growing up, we'd find this growing wild in fields all the time.
 They're gorgeous with small, colorful flowers.
 You probably recognize them from the photo above.
 They can have a "wild" appearance, but the flowers are so pretty.

-The nice thing about marigolds are they're easy to grow due to their hardiness.
+The nice thing about all the types of marigolds are they're easy to grow due to their hardiness.
 They'll grow in nearly any conditions and are great at repelling whiteflies, nematodes, and of course ticks.

 Unless you get up close, you won't smell them that obviously, but insects can smell the foilage and say "nope, not going in that yard today."